jemitk/test_yo/README.md

 ```

 #### Deploy the bot to the cloud
 Prerequisites and instructions for deploying the bot are [here](https://docs.microsoft.com/en-us/bot-framework/deploy-bot-overview).
-After deploying the bot, you can add your bot as a contact by using there join link.
+After deploying the bot, you can add your bot as a contact by using its join link.
 You can access the bot's join link from Microsoft Bot Framework, by clicking on your bot and clicking on the **Skype** in Connect to channels tab.

 ## More Information